caarlos0/gophercon-2025/slides.md

 ## Command Line Interfaces

 - User gives input through commands, gets results printed below them
-- Might also take inputs through args, flags, environment variables
+- Might take extra inputs through args, flags, env, config files
-- Are usually non-interactive (except maybe for asking confirmations)
+- Are usually non-interactive
-- Examples: shells (bash, zsh, fish), git, coreutils
+- Examples: shells (bash, zsh, fish), git, coreutils, kubectl

+^ you can think of a shell, or things like git, kubectl, and many others you type commands giving them inputs and it prints the ouput, and that's pretty much it some times it might ask you to type any key to confirm or something like that, but usually, no interaction once the command is sent also, no UI either, it's usually pipe-able text output

 <!-- TODO: maybe example gif? -->